anandabilal/Ollibraria/README.md

 # Ollibraria
-Ol'Libraria is an web application for customer to buy books, and for the shop owner to manage books.
+Ollibraria is a web application for customers to buy books, and for the shop owner to manage books.
 This website was made in ASP.NET and C# and was developed with Domain Drive Design (DDD) architecture in mind.
 Which means this application uses layers such as:

 1. View -- to show information to the user and interpret their commands.
 2. Controller -- to validate all input from the view layer.